The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 - Solid welding and everything is laser cut for maximum stability

-The other awesome thing about this rack and all of rep fitness other racks is that they all have the best customization options on the market!
+The other awesome thing about this rack and all of Rep Fitness’ other racks, they have some of the best customization options I’ve seen.

 Here are some of the accessories you can add on:

 - Built-in Lat pulldown/low row attachment.
-This attaches directly to the rack and allows you to add even more stability to the rack.
+This pulley system attaches directly to the rack and allows you to add even more stability to it.
 It also has a foot brace to brace your legs while doing rows and Pulldowns.
 You can even add a leg roller attachment, which will keep you secure when the weights get heavier on the Pulldowns.

 - Rear base stabilizer.
 You can add a base stabilizer for those that don’t have the means to bolt this down into the ground.
 I would say you probably don’t need this if you have added the other accessories to weigh it down, but that option is nice.